harleydutton/new-york/Events/The Dreams/The Second Dream.md

-Begins in [[Central Park|The Park]].
-An enormous gold dragon erupts from the ground, destroying the park and much of the city to fight [[The Outsiders|Outsider]] tentacles that are reaching down from the sky during an eclipse.
+Begins in [[Central Park|The Park]] with an eclipse and [[The Outsiders|Outsider]] tentacles reaching down from the sky.
+An enormous gold dragon erupts from the ground, destroying the park and breathing golden fire into the sky in the shape of the [[Dragonsign]].
+Much of the city is destroyed as [[The Gold Dragon]] fights the tentacles.
 Lucid dream where inhabitants could communicate with each other.
 Attendees:
 - [[Jamie]] and [[Kupala]]
 - [[Jacob]]
 - [[Chud]]